Thomas Mott Osborne: Early life

-At the New York state election, 1898, he ran on the Independent Citizens' ticket for Lieutenant Governor of New York.
+Career

-Osborne was elected mayor of Auburn in 1902, serving two terms.
-He was known to disguise himself and visit local taverns to eavesdrop on conversations to get a sense of public opinion.
+Business

-By 1903 DM Osborne & Co. grew to become North America's third largest producer of agricultural implements.
+Upon David Munson Osborne's death in 1886, Thomas Osborne became president of his family's manufacturing company, D. M. Osborne & Co.
+By 1903, D. M. Osborne & Co. had grown to become North America's third largest producer of agricultural implements.
 In 1903, the family sold the company to the International Harvester Trust, leaving Osborne to pursue social reform and public service.
 International Harvester took over management in 1905.

-In 1905 he launched a daily newspaper, the Auburn Daily Citizen, as a progressive voice to counter the city's dominant daily, the Auburn Daily Advertiser.
-The Osborne family still edits and owns "The Nation", first published during the 1836 abolitionist movement.
+In 1905, Osborne launched a daily newspaper, the Auburn Daily Citizen, as a progressive voice to counter the city's dominant daily, the Auburn Daily Advertiser.